Benchmarking diversity and inclusivity in the UK event industry: a state of the nation

 Dr Bora Kim

-Lecturer in Hospitality Management, Program Director for UG IHM and ITHM
+Senior Lecturer in Hospitality Management; Co-Director of Learning and Teaching; Program Director for BSc IHM and IHTM

 Dr. Bora Kim joined Surrey as a Lecturer in Hospitality Management in 2020.
 She examines managerially-relevant questions in the tourism and hospitality industry from the perspective of strategic and financial management.
 Particularly, she examines how characteristics of executives and corporate governance influence managerial actions and firm performance.
 Her research interests include corporate social responsibility, sustainability, and strategic leadership.
 Bora received her Ph.D. and MSc in hospitality management from the Pennsylvania State University on Fulbright scholarship funding and completed her BBA in hotel management at Kyung Hee University.